• Skip to primary navigation

 To make chana dal masala, you will need the ingredients shown below:

-3. Red chili powder: I have used Kashmiri red chili powder as it's not very hot and gives a bright red color to the dish.
-Feel free to use any variety depending upon your heat tolerance.
+- Red chili powder: I have used Kashmiri red chili powder as it's not very hot and gives a bright red color to the dish.
+Feel free to use any variety depending on your heat tolerance.

-Difference between Arhar dal (toor) and Chana dal
+Difference between Arhar dal (toor dal) and Chana dal

-A lot of people, especially those who are new to Indian cooking, get confused between Arhar dal (split pigeon pea) and chana dal (split Bengal gram), as they look quite similar.
-A few times, while shopping in a hurry, I have also picked up the wrong packet of dal.
+A lot of people, especially those who are new to Indian cooking, get confused between Arhar dal (split pigeon pea) and chana dal (split Bengal gram), as they both are yellow lentils that look quite similar.
+A few times, while shopping in a hurry, I also picked up the wrong packet of dal.

 But, if you look closely, it’s easy to differentiate as chana dal is thicker and mostly slightly bigger than arhar dal.
 They also taste completely different.